Lawhoer/MuteOrUnmuteExtension/README.md

 ### REMEMBER!!
 - When you add this, adjust the sound settings only from this panel manually, do not right-click to mute on the tabs.
 It goes against the purpose of the program, and it gets confusing, so stick to that :)
+- And don't forget, this panel doesn't stop the videos on the tabs, it only mutes the sound of that tab.
+Unfortunately, Chrome doesn't grant much power beyond muting the tab's sound, unlucky :(